Monday, April 29, 2024

 The other person and number combinations are parallel to the second person singular in formation.

 For me, one of the most attractive features of the system is that there are three tenses, but only two basic categories.
-The intersection of the two categories produces the three-fold tense categorization I had settled on years ago, but as "resultant categories" rather than primitive categories of the system.
-I didn't plan it that way.
-But I'm glad now that I left the sets of auxiliaries alone for all those years, even though they seemed too tidy.
+The intersection of the two categories produces the three-fold tense categorization I had settled on years ago, but as composite categories rather than primitive categories of the system.
+I didn’t plan it that way.
+But I’m glad now that I left the sets of auxiliaries alone for all those years, even though they seemed too tidy.
 They are tidy, but in a way that I never realized, and in a way that I now find very appealing — even Right.
-Maybe in another 20 years they'll feel Inevitable, too.
-For now I'll settle for Right.
+Maybe in another 25 years they’ll feel Inevitable, too.
+For now I’ll settle for Right.

 Wednesday, November 10, 2021